k1jst/newsm-policy/healthsafety.md

 - Cooperate with the Museum or other site users and comply with agreed safety arrangements;
 - Not intentionally or recklessly interfere with or misuse tools, equipment, or materials;
 - Report to their manager, supervidor, or the Executive Director, any situation representing a serious hazard or that presents imminent danger;
-- Make safe any such situation if possible, and otherwise to evacuate themselves and anyone else at risk from the hazardous or dangerous area.
+- Make safe any such hazardous or dangerous situation if possible, and otherwise to evacuate themselves and anyone else at risk from the hazardous or dangerous area immediately;
 - To report to their manager, supervidor, or the Executive Director, any shortcoming in health and safety protection arrangements.